 - Refactor your code to make it more testable

-- Improve pairing between team members on TDD and exploratory testing
+- Improve pairing between team members on TDD and Exploratory Testing

-- Increase the value of your retrospectives so you take action on your experience
+- Increase the value of your retrospectives so you take action

 “Alan opened my eyes to the role of the modern tester and test leader…”